trilliumeng/orion-sdk/Readme.markdown

 ### `EncodeDecode`

 The `EncodeDecode` application is the simplest of the examples and does not require a gimbal to run.
 It only demonstrates the use of the packet parsing routines by encoding and decoding packets from a static byte buffer.

-### `LinuxComm`

-All other example applications besides `EncodeDecode` depend on this library, which provides a API to connect to a gimbal and communicate with it over either Ethernet or a serial port.
-To initiate a connection with a gimbal, one of the following functions must be used:

-* `LinuxCommOpenSerial`
-* `LinuxCommOpenNetwork`

-Both functions return a file descriptor which can then be used with `LinuxCommSend` and `LinuxCommReceive` to send and receive Orion SDK packets. `LinuxCommClose` is used to close down the file descriptor and release all the relevant resources.

 ### `GpsAndHeading`